AnandGH5/Portfolio/README.md

 # Portfolio
-This is my portfolio consisting of the WEB-Applications I had created as a part of Free Code Camp Projects.
+This is my portfolio consisting of front-end web-applications which I had developed as a part of Free Code Camp front-end projects.

 This site is published at https://anandgh5.github.io/Portfolio/.